bluefroguk1/empire-dump/content/Wiki/Game Design/Trader guidelines.md

 ### Tents
 All tents in the IC area must conform to the rules for tents published in the basic [[Costume]] guidelines.
 Specifically it is not possible to put dome tents or party tents in the IC area.
 ### [[Costume]]
-All traders must wear costume that is suitable for [[The setting|the setting]] while in the IC area.
+All traders must wear [[Costume|costume]] that is suitable for [[The setting|the setting]] while in the IC area.
 ### Departure
 You may bring vehicles onto the site and begin taking your stall down as soon as the event ends at 3pm on the last [[Day|day]].
 Please do not start taking your stall down before this time as it disrupts the event for players.
 ## Electricity
 ### Provision
 Generators are not permitted in the IC area so we provide power to all traders with a pitch at the event.
-The price for this is included in the pitch fee, but you will need to supply your own 25m extension cable.
+The price for this is included in the pitch fee, but you [[Will|will]] need to supply your own 25m extension cable.
 This power is intended to run lights and small low power utility devices - you cannot use our power supply for electrical heating at an event.
 ### Usage
 Traders with a small pitch may have up to 200 watts, traders with a large pitch may have up to 400 watts.
 You cannot run a kettle, toaster or any electrical device that produces heat.
 ### Connections
 Do not plug anything into any socket outlet until it has been checked by a member of the Profound Decisions electrical team.
 Electrical team members can be contacted via GOD or via the [[Event crew|event crew]] on the radio.
 Remember, there are a lot of traders and it may take a short period of time to get a member of the team to your location.
 ### Safety
-If the PD crew electricians are not happy with the safety of a device then you will not be allowed to use it.
-You will not be able to use the device at the event and will need to secure any such items in your trader vehicle.
+If the PD crew electricians are not happy with the safety of a device then you [[Will|will]] not be allowed to use it.
+You [[Will|will]] not be able to use the device at the event and will need to secure any such items in your trader vehicle.
 ## Booking and Prices
 ### Account
 To trade at our events your account on our website must be approved by our trader liaison.
 Once that is done you will be able to use the regular website to book tickets and a pitch to trade at events.